Health & Safety

 INFORMATION FOR PARENTS & SUPPORTERS

-Dear Parents, Family, and Significant Others,
+Dear Parents, Family, and Supporters,

 We congratulate your student for making the decision to study abroad and to embark on what will likely be a life-changing, transformative experience!
 This may be one of the most significant decisions your student has had to make in the course of their life so far and it has likely meant encouragement from you.
 For that, we thank you.